-A queer, first-generation immigrant born in the Philippines, raised in Alberta, and now based in Montreal, Marbella's work is deeply rooted in exploring and amplifying the voices of marginalized communities, particularly QTBIPOC (Queer, Trans, Black, Indigenous, People of Colour).
-She employs boundary-pushing, interdisciplinary approaches that merge creative arts therapies, performance, and social justice.
+I am a queer, first-generation immigrant born in the Philippines, raised in Alberta, and now based in Montreal, and my work uses interdisciplinary approaches that merge creative arts therapies, performance, and social justice to amplify the voices of marginalized communities, particularly QTBIPOC (Queer, Trans, Black, Indigenous, People of Colour).

 Master of Arts, Creative Arts Therapies (Art Therapy), Concordia University